 Yes, I live in California, but no, it’s not always hot here.
 Common misconception!
 I save these Blueberry Banana Frozen Treats from BruceBradley.com for the warmer weather, and give them to Ozzie outside when he needs a little frosty fun.
 Once again, they are quick to make (do you sense a theme here?).
 Simply puree 3 ingredients together and freeze them in individual servings.

 Tip: I like to use a mini-muffin pan for these.
 Even though Ozzie is a big dog, I prefer to give him smaller treats!
-Think about the best size for your dog.
+Think about containers that will make the best size treat for your dog.